ncarlier/webhookd/README.md

   webhookd --scripts=/var/opt/webhookd/scripts
 ```

-> Note that this image extends `docker:dind` Docker image.
+> Note: This image extends `docker:dind` Docker image.
 > Therefore you are able to interact with a Docker daemon with yours shell scripts.

 **Or** use APT:

 Finally, it is possible to install Webhookd using the Debian packaging system through this [custom repository](https://packages.azlux.fr/).

-> Note that custom configuration variables can be set into `/etc/webhookd.env` file.
+> Note: Custom configuration variables can be set into `/etc/webhookd.env` file.
 > Sytemd service is already set and enable, you just have to start it with `systemctl start webhookd`.

 ## Configuration